Henry Bennet (translator)

 The last two are in the form of letters.
-The translations are in idiomatic English, and the quotations of Œcolampadius from Homer and Euripides are turned into English verse.
+The translations are in idiomatic English, and the quotations of Oecolampadius from Homer and Euripides are turned into English verse.
 The authors in the second part had first been brought together by Theodore Bibliander, though Bennet probably used the anonymous French compilation : Histoire des vies et faits de trois excellents personnages, premiers restaurateurs de l’évangile (1555).